danielendeg/nugetpackageupdate/specs/De%2DIdentification/Investigation-of-integration-in-runtime.md

 ```
 we get the target FHIR path "Patient.address" and there's no anonymization rule matched.

-If we flatten Address and HumanName to its children elements, we can solve some of this problem.
+If we flatten Address to its children elements, we can solve some of this problem.
 ```
 [base]/Patient?address-postalcode=12345,address-city=12345,address-state=12345,address-country=12345
 ```

-But for "Patient.address.text", it is searchable with search parameter "address", but it does not has an independent search parameter.
+One problem remained is that for "address.text", it is searchable with search parameter "address", but it does not has an independent search parameter.
-We can not distinguish it from other values stored in "address" field.
+When we flatten Address into its children elements, we lose the control of this field.

 ### Multiple resource types
 Search can apply to multiple or all resource types.